 2) different emotional expressions will elicit distinct activation patterns and functional connectivity profiles.
 We have no a priori predictions regarding the specific nature of these differences, as they may vary based on the emotional content and the realism of the faces.
 To date, no study has employed a fully crossed factorial design that systemat- ically examines all basic emotions across both real and virtual face types within a single experiment, particularly using fNIRS.
 Most prior research has concentrated on a limited subset of emotions (typically fear or anger) and often only with avatars.
 As a result, our understanding of the interaction between emotion type and face realism remains incom- plete across the full range of basic emotions.
 In doing so, this research contributes to the broader understanding of emotional cognition in the age of digital interaction and informs the design of emotionally expressive avatars for applications in education, mental health, and human-computer interaction.

+Critically, fNIRS demonstrates strong sensitivity to the prefrontal cortex (PFC), a region heavily implicated in the perception, interpretation, and regulation of emotion (Westgarth et al., 2021; Bendall et al., 2016).
+Although prior studies have examined facial emotion perception on real and avatar faces independently, few have explored differential neural processes within the same neuroimaging paradigm, with even fewer studies have employed fNIRS to do so.
+To our knowledge, no existing research has directly compared neural responses to emotional expressions in real versus virtual faces using a within-subject fNIRS design.
+This gap limits our understanding of how face realism and emotion interact to shape cortical activation patterns and functional connectivity during social perception.
+Addressing this gap will provide insights into how digital representations of human emotion are processed and perceived in the brain.